-Most school counseling services are provided to small groups of children around particular issues such as divorce, bereavement, self-esteem, friendship skills, and goal setting; parent permission is required to participate in these services.
-The School Counselor is also available for visits from children who want to see the counselor for an informal conversation or for lunch; parent permission is not necessary for such visits.
+Most school counseling services are provided to small groups of students around particular issues such as divorce, bereavement, self-esteem, friendship skills, and goal setting; parent/guardian permission is required to participate in these services.
+The School Counselor is also available for visits from students who want to see the counselor for an informal conversation or for lunch; parent/guardian permission is not necessary for such visits.

-The School Counselor also works with teachers and parents to provide appropriate support for students when needed and serves as a liaison between the school, the home, and community-based services.
-Parents are invited to contact the School Counselor about any significant family/home issues that may be impacting their child at school.
+The School Counselor also works with teachers and parents/guardians to provide appropriate support for students when needed and serves as a liaison between the school, the home, and community-based services. parents/guardians are invited to contact the School Counselor about any significant family/home issues that may be impacting their student at school.